djhass/Pong-Online/README.txt

 Install Instructions
 ====================

-Run the following line to install the required libraries for this project:
+Run the following line in the top directory to install the required libraries for this project:

 `pip3 install -r requirements.txt`

-Run the python file "PongClient.py" in the "pong" folder to run a client session Run the python file "PongServer.py" in the "pong" folder to run the server
+Run the following line in the `pong` directory to run a client session (play the game):

+`python pong\pongClient.py`

+Run the following line in the `pong` directory to host the server:

+`python pong\pongServer.py`

 Known Bugs
 ==========